 “ASCP BOC’s involvement in the cytometry certification program will strengthen the credential and the field of cytometry,” said Paul Wallace, President of ISAC.
 “ASCP BOC can open doors to the possibility of state licensure for certified cytometrists that ISAC and ICCS cannot do on its own.”

 “ASCP is the world’s largest professional membership organization for pathologists and laboratory professionals.
-Having a certification that includes their endorsement will bring a high recognition factor to the cytometry credential,” said Bruce Greig, Chair of the ICCE certification advisory committee and member of ICCS.
+Having a Specialty that includes their endorsement will bring a high recognition factor to the cytometry credential,” said Bruce Greig, Chair of the ICCE certification advisory committee and member of ICCS.

 “ISAC and ICCS have proven that there is a worldwide demand for a cytometry certification program” said Pat Tanabe, Executive Director, ASCP Board of Certification.
 “Combining our Qualification in Cytometry with the ICCE certification program will increase our impact in the field of cytometry.”

 ISAC and ICCS, with generous support from the Wallace H. Coulter Foundation, developed and launched the International Cytometry Certification Examination (ICCE) program in September 2011 to benefit cytometrists around the globe.
 That support will continue with the new credential to now be offered by ASCP BOC.

 About ICCS, ISAC and ASCP BOC

 The International Clinical Cytometry Society (ICCS) serves the needs of those involved in current and emerging clinical applications of cytometry throughout the world, through advocacy, scientific meetings, the Journal Cytometry Part B (clinical cytometry), educational courses and on-line materials.